maxzheng/great-life-guide/README.md

 In order to do that, we need to keep these goals in mind, our true north, so we don't get lost:

 1. **Truth**: There are too much misinformation out there, so it's hard to make the right decisions.
 As an intelligent being, we must seek the truth and use it to our advantage.
-Never be afraid of it.
-There is no need to hide it by making up stories, etc. Our universe is vast and eagerly awaits us to explore it.
+Don't be afraid of it.
+There is no need to hide it by making up stories, etc. Never blindly believe what others say -- question everything to better understand.
+Our universe is vast and eagerly awaits us to explore it.
 Be excited for the opportunity!
 Only truth can build trust, expand our wisdom, satisfy our curiosity, and build a solid foundation for everything else.

 2. **Unity**: While a single person can do amazing things, but the greatest things can only be accomplished when we work together as one.
 That is every single living being -- not just humans, but animals, bacterials, plants, etc. More